Understanding the Role of HOA Attorneys

 Handling Construction Defect Issues

 Construction defects in HOA properties can lead to financial strain and disputes with developers.
-We assist in identifying legal claims, negotiating resolutions, or, when needed, pursuing litigation.
+We assist in identifying legal claims, negotiating resolutions, or, when needed, pursuing construction litigation.
 This ensures the HOA can address construction issues effectively without bearing undue financial burdens.

 Why Choose Callahan & Blaine for Your HOA Defense